ethereumclassic/ethereumclassic.org-redesign-text/understand_blockchain_and_etc.md

 ## Immutability
 ETC is a Cryptocurrency where your accounts are never changed by others.
 This is a philosophy we share with Bitcoin, Litecoin, and others.

 Other blockchains take a different philosophy which they sometimes call "governance", and they allow the participants of the blockchain to vote with their economic power on the account balances of others.
 Imagine if all the members of your bank believed you broke a law, rather than going to the police the largest bank accounts voted to take your money away.

+ETC will not allow this to happen.

 ## Technology
 ETC does highly efficient value transfers (more so than Bitcoin and its variants), it is focusing on IoT, and runs a mathematically verified EVM.
 What this all means is that ETC is great at what it sets out to do: be a highly efficient means of exchange that connects the world's devices.